k8gb-io/k8gb/docs/deploy_route53.md

 * EKS custom tags
 * IRSA(IAM Roles for Service Accounts) role reference

-## Install a north-south data plane (prefer Gateway API)
+## Ingress controller used by this walkthrough

+This walkthrough uses ingress-nginx.
+The application manifests below create an Ingress with `ingressClassName: nginx` and a Gslb referencing that Ingress.
+A Gateway API deployment requires corresponding Gateway, HTTPRoute, and Gslb manifests.

-For **new** deployments, prefer [Gateway API](https://gateway-api.sigs.k8s.io/) with a maintained implementation (for example AWS Gateway API controller / your platform's Gateway). k8gb can reference HTTPRoute and related resources via `spec.resourceRef` — see [Resource References](resource_ref.md).
-Local playground samples live under `deploy/gslb/*gatewayapi*`.
+For **new** deployments, prefer a maintained [Gateway API](https://gateway-api.sigs.k8s.io/) implementation. k8gb supports HTTPRoute and other route resources through `spec.resourceRef` — see [Resource References](resource_ref.md).
+Local playground examples are available under `deploy/gslb/*gatewayapi*`.

+Kubernetes Ingress remains supported with maintained Ingress controllers.
+The retirement below applies specifically to ingress-nginx.

-> **Ingress NGINX status:** the Kubernetes Ingress NGINX project was
+> **ingress-nginx status:** the Kubernetes ingress-nginx project was
 > [retired in March 2026](https://www.kubernetes.dev/blog/2025/11/12/ingress-nginx-retirement/)
 > ([Steering/SRC statement](https://www.kubernetes.io/blog/2026/01/29/ingress-nginx-statement/)).
 > Do not start new production installs on it.
 Existing tutorials that still show
 > `ingressClassName: nginx` are legacy examples only.

-If you must follow a legacy Ingress-based sample in an existing cluster that already runs Ingress NGINX, use a current controller tag (not old 0.x pins), for example:
+The following pinned manifest is retained as a legacy ingress-nginx installation reference:

 ```sh
 # Legacy path only — prefer Gateway API for new installs